trilogy-data/pytrilogy/README.md

 The CLI can also be used for formatting.
 PreQL has a default formatting style that should always be adhered to.

 `trilogy fmt <path to preql file>`

+## More Examples

+Examples can be found in the [public model repository](https://github.com/preqldata/trilogy-public-models).
+This is a good place to start for more complex examples.

 ## Developing